-Overnight boarding facilities, spot packing, and day rides are available from DNC Parks & Resorts at Yosemite (DNC) whose liveries are located within Yosemite National Park.
+Overnight boarding facilities, spot packing, and day rides are available from Yosemite Hospitality whose liveries are located within Yosemite National Park.
 Horse owners are responsible for making advance arrangements for overnight use and reservations are suggested for all services.
-Information may be obtained by calling DNC at 209-372-4386, or by visiting DNC's website.
+Information may be obtained by calling Yosemite Hospitality at 209/372-4386, or by visiting Yosemite Hospitality's website.

 Several commercial pack stations are authorized to provide certain services in Yosemite.
-If using trailheads within Yosemite, please use DNC.
+If using trailheads within Yosemite, please use Yosemite Hospitality.
 If you are starting outside the park at a US Forest Service trailhead, contact the pack station in the appropriate area.

 In the front country, privately owned stock may be kept overnight only in campgrounds with designated stock sites.

 Stock sites are available seasonally at Wawona Campground, Bridalveil Creek Campground, and Tuolumne Meadows Campground.
 Reservations are required.
 There is no stock camp in Yosemite Valley.

 The Wawona and Bridalveil Creek horse camps have two sites each; the Tuolumne Meadows horse camp has four sites.
 Each site can accommodate up to six people and six head of stock.
 There is a limit of two vehicles and two stock trailers per parking area.

 Stock Campground Regulations: